jiexdrop/jiexdrop.github.io/about.md

 permalink: /about/
 ---

+Programmer with experience in App Development.

+Experience with Flutter, Unity and Symfony.

-I'm a game programmer at Enjmin.
+Studied game programming at Enjmin Angouleme.

-This is a gamedev portfolio.
+This site contains some of my projects.